-Not only laws but even adequate, scientifically based concepts and methods for the estimation, assessment and management of risks as well as for the monitoring of released GDO into the environment are missing so far.
-Not even a central registry of all currently conducted research and development projects related to gene drives does yet exist.
-There is also a lack of concepts and foundations for technology assessment that goes beyond pure environmental risk assessment.
+Apart from the lack of specific international regulations, even adequate, scientifically based concepts and methods for the estimation, assessment and management of risks as well as for the monitoring of released GDO into the environment are missing so far.
+Neither does a central registry of all currently conducted research and development projects related to gene drives exist.
+There is also a lack of concepts and foundations for technology assessments that go beyond pure environmental risk assessment.